vectos/vectos.github.io/posts/2017-05-16-telegram-bot-in-functional-scala.md

 So to recap, how did we design this pipeline?

 - We split up our problems in small steps
-- For each step we evaluate which solutions we could apply (by experimenting or consulting our functional programming tools)
+- For each step, we evaluate which solutions we could apply (by experimenting or consulting our functional programming tools)
 - We model our side-effects and branching explicitly
 - We push side-effects to the boundary of the program

 # Stream processing with fs2

-Like stated before we have two processes in our program.
+As stated before we have two processes in our program.
 One for handling HTTP requests and one for pulling the database from time to time and check if there any disruptions for the interested watchers.
 I’ll show and explain the latter.

-This is the code for pulling the database and notify the watcher in case of a disruption:
+This is the code for pulling the database and notify the watcher in case of disruption:

 ```scala
 //a `Task[_]` which sends a telegram message and stores that we've notified the user in the database